lidofinance/dual-governance/docs/specification.md

 function setConfigProvider(IDualGovernanceConfigProvider newConfigProvider)
 ```

-Updates the address of the configuration provider for the Dual Governance system.
+Sets the configuration provider for the Dual Governance system.

 #### Preconditions
 - MUST be called by the admin executor.